FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 24th October 2022.md

 circumstances.
 Not all requests result in the need for immediate replacement at that point

-in time and the request is noted in the area.---
+in time and the request is noted in the area.
+---
 9

 **19.Question submitted by Councillor S. Kiely**